Red-Treasure/Preppy/README.md

 ## 🚀 Project Status & Roadmap

 This project is currently in the initial development phase.
 The following table tracks the high-level roadmap.
-You can find detailed tasks in our [GitHub Project Board](https://github.com/users/Red-Treasure/projects/YOUR_PROJECT_ID) (replace this link).
+You can find detailed tasks in our [GitHub Project Board](https://github.com/users/Red-Treasure/projects/1).

 | Epic                                 | Status      | Key Issues                                                                                                                                          |
 | ------------------------------------ | ----------- |-----------------------------------------------------------------------------------------------------------------------------------------------------|